SuadeLabs/fire/documentation/properties/type.md

 From EBA [Closing Real Estate Data Gaps](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32017Y0131%2801%29) Section 2 (1)(1)(38):

-‘Residential real estate’ (RRE) means any immovable property located in the domestic territory, available for dwelling purposes, acquired, built or renovated by a private household and that is not qualified as a CRE property.
+'Residential real estate' (RRE) means any immovable property located in the domestic territory, available for dwelling purposes, acquired, built or renovated by a private household and that is not qualified as a CRE property.
 If a property has a mixed use, it should be considered as different properties (based for example on the surface areas dedicated to each use) whenever it is feasible to make such breakdown; otherwise, the property can be classified according to its dominant use.

 ### res_property_hr